Mt Kelud, Among Indonesia’s Most Active Craters

 This volcano is much less visited than the super famous Mount Bromo or Kawah Ijen, but it is worth stopping by its crater.
 The environment is very different from these other volcanoes.
 The lava dome is a real curiosity, I had never seen something like that before.
 The crater walls full of greenery and the calm could trick you in thinking that this is a peaceful place, but the slightly smoking lava dome reminds you the potential destructive power of the volcano.

 Kelud Volcano is not very easy to reach.
 The road to the crater is narrow and snaky.
 You will either have to be renting a car like I did to go around Java, or arrange a transportation from your hotel in nearby cities like Kediri, Blitar or Malang.
-But this is not going to be cheap.
+After you park your car, you can access the crater via a tunnel.

 That day was rainy.
 The road leading to the crater already has many sharp turns and steep slopes, the rain didn’t help the driving.
 The rain stopped to let me take my panorama and walk around a tiny bit.
 The dark clouds added some drama to this already impressive place.